taxpayer/outliner-extension/README.md

 **[Outline.com](https://outline.com)** does not support and/or told me to create and/or told me also not to create this extension in any way, I did it for fun!
 (And because I was tired of COPY and PASTE, to be honest)

 ## History
+### Version 1.5.2 `[01-Sep-2021]`
+- Okay, removing the "tabs" permission wasn't enough because the toolbar action requires the current tab URL.
+After removing that permission, that action stopped working.
+But....!
+Another permission named "activeTab" doesn't ask the user for approval (that weird dialog that frightened some users) and enables it to grab the current opened URL: precisely what we need here!
+So, I'm giving it another try to solve this problem definitely.
+(TBH, I'll wait on users feedback on this, as it worked flawlessly in my local machine).

 ### Version 1.5.1 `[27-Aug-2021]`
 - A user complained about Chrome requesting a new permission to enable version 1.5.0.
 I identified the "tabs" permission at the manifest was responsible for that.
 I also checked that the command I'm using to create a new tab doesn't need that permission.
 So, I removed it.
 Less required permissions, more happy users! :-)